 An introduction to the scientific study of language development in children from birth to early adulthood.
 Covers the phonological/perceptual, lexical, semantic, morphosyntactic, and pragmatic/social aspects of oral language development, and the early stages of written language development.
 Emphasis on theories of language acquisition, learning and sources of variation across children.

-Prerequisites: CDIS 100, CDIS 204, junior status, statistics course.
+Prerequisites: CDIS 100 and CDIS 204, junior status, or by permission, or graduate status.
 May not be taken concurrently with CDIS 308.

 308 Language Disorders.

 Examines language disorders in children and adults, focusing on specific developmental and acquired disorders.